visaruruqi/oop-validator/README.md

-# FlexiValidate
+# oop-validator

-FlexiValidate is a versatile and robust validation library designed to seamlessly integrate with any UI framework or library.
-Whether you're building applications with Vue.js, React, Angular, or any other front-end technology, FlexiValidate provides a comprehensive and flexible solution for all your validation needs.
+oop-validator is a versatile and robust validation library designed to seamlessly integrate with any UI framework or library.
+Whether you're building applications with Vue.js, React, Angular, or any other front-end technology, oop-validator provides a comprehensive and flexible solution for all your validation needs.

 ## Key Features